paul3vanz/black-pear-joggers/api/readme.md

 The following tasks run on a schedule to keep things automated:

 - 00:00: queue:registrations

+  - Fetches all members direct from UKA API
+  - Filters to keep just Registered members
+  - Filters to remove members already in athletes table (matching against URN)
+  - Adds the remaining 'new' members to the registration table
+  - These will be picked up

 - 00:05: queue:fetch:memberships
 - 01:00: queue:fetch:performances
 - 04:00: queue:fetch:rankings